 - A condo that is in a unit that was approved by the VA department in the past

-A qualifying borrower may not use the VA mortgage to purchase a rental property.
+A qualifying borrower may not use this mortgage to purchase a rental property.
 The borrower must intend to live in the property as their main home.

-In order to provide veterans with a loan that does not require either a down payment or private mortgage insurance, the banks, and other approved lenders are taking on quite a risk.
-If the veteran finds themselves in a position that they can no longer make the home payments, the lender could be stuck with a major loss.
+In order to provide veterans with a program that does not require either a down payment or private mortgage insurance, the banks, and other approved lenders are taking on quite a risk.
+If the veteran finds themselves in a position where they can no longer make the home payments, the lender could be stuck with a major loss.

 For this reason, all VA loans are assessed a funding fee.
 The money collected from the funding fee is placed in a trust and used to provide a guarantee for lenders in the event that a home is foreclosed.

-The first time that a veteran uses their eligibility to purchase a home with the Wisconsin VA mortgage, the lender will charge the veteran 2.3% of the original loan amount.
-Thankfully, the fee can be combined with the initial loan so that the veteran may pay the fee over the course of the mortgage term.
-If the veteran sells the first home and chooses to use the VA mortgage again, the funding fee will increase to 3.6% of the original loan.
+The first time that a veteran uses their eligibility to purchase a home with the VA mortgage, the lender will charge the veteran 2.3% of the original mortgage amount.
+Thankfully, the fee can be combined with the initial mortgage so that the veteran may pay the fee over the course of the mortgage term.
+If the veteran sells the first home and chooses to use the VA mortgage again, the funding fee will increase to 3.6% of the original mortgage.

 Qualifying members of the Reserve or National Guard pay the same amount for their funding fee.
-With their first home purchased with a Wisconsin VA loan, the funding fee is also 2.3%.
-For any additional loan, the fee will be 3.6%.
+With their first home purchased with a VA mortgage, the funding fee is also 2.3%.
+For any additional mortgage, the fee will be 3.6%.

-Here is a detailed example to illustrate the debt to income calculation.
-Let’s imagine a married veteran who has a job earning $80,000 per year and the wife has a job making $30,000 per year.
+Here is a detailed example to illustrate the debt-to-income calculation.
+Let’s imagine a married veteran who has a job earning $80,000 per year and a wife having a job making $30,000 per year.
 The married couple has a single car payment of $389 per month, plus a few credit cards that total $332 per month, along with a small unsecured loan at their local credit union for $120 per month.
 The calculations would look like this if they had a proposed $1,500 per month home payment (including taxes and insurance escrow):

 $80,000 + $30,000 = $110,000